sbeliakou/kat-example/k8spok-practice-course/k8spok-services/step8.md

-You are given a `headless-pod` Pod.
-Create a headless service for exposing `headless-pod`.
+Create service which will make redirecting to `tut.by` site.

 Requirements:
-- service name: `headless-svc`
+- service nodePort: 32500
-- namespace: `headless`

-For self-checking run another pod with `centos` image and try to get content of `headless-pod`:
-`curl headless-svc.headless.svc.cluster.local`

-You should see nginx default page.
+For self-cheking open `tut.by` tab.
+You should see `tut.by` homepage.

 ## Documentation: